qcastel/dataiku-gitops-blog-article/blog.md

 - Copy and paste the CI/CD configuration for each new project.
 - Reuse the same GitHub Action, ensuring consistency and efficiency across your workflows.
 - Customize a `tests.py` script for each project to validate that your specific project requirements are met and everything is functioning as expected.

+#### Additional Tips from System1's Implementation

+For organizations managing multiple Dataiku projects, System1 shared their approach to scaling the GitOps implementation efficiently.
+They use Infrastructure as Code (IaC) tools like Pulumi to automate the entire process:

+> "Managing multiple Dataiku projects manually became challenging as we scaled.
+We automated our entire setup using Pulumi to manage GitHub repositories and their configurations.
+Our automated process discovers Dataiku resources (projects, plugins), creates corresponding GitHub repositories, and maintains all necessary settings and secrets.
+It even handles cleanup by removing repositories when projects are deleted.
+This has significantly reduced our operational overhead and potential for configuration errors."
+> — Attila Nagy, Sr. DataOps Engineer at System1

+This automation approach demonstrates how GitOps implementations can be scaled efficiently in larger organizations, though the specific tools and methods may vary based on your organization's needs and infrastructure.

 ## Try It Yourself